rails/rails/guides/source/active_record_validations.md

 to avoid storing an invalid object in the database.
 You can choose to have specific validations run when an object is created, saved, or updated.

-CAUTION: While validations usually prevent invalid data from being saved to the database, it's important to be aware that not all methods in Rails trigger validations.
+WARNING: While validations usually prevent invalid data from being saved to the database, it's important to be aware that not all methods in Rails trigger validations.
 Some methods allow changes to be made directly to the database without performing validations.
 As a result, if you're not careful, it’s